 The key to getting the most benefit out of walking is make sure you are moving at a brisk pace.
 Pumping your arms while slightly bent will increase the calorie burn, as will make sure you are standing up straight and engaging your core (abdominal) muscles.

 Periodically, you can quietly say your phrase to gauge what level you are at, which will in turn inform you of whether you need to speed up or slow down your pace.

 Walk The Mile – Assessing Your Progress

 A great way to see where you are in your progress is to give yourself an assessment every 2-3 weeks.
 If you have a track in your town, this would be the best option, as four laps around the innermost ring will equal one mile.
-However, there are apps for your phone or fitness watches that can also track your distance.
+However, there are apps for your phone or fitness watches that can also track your distance (CLICK HERE if you want to check out a great tool for those using their phones to track themselves and don’t want to hold it in their hands!)
 If you chose to not use a track, then I suggest a route around town that is mostly flat.

 When you are ready to begin, walk a lap around the track at a moderate pace as a warm-up.
 After this, walk at your most brisk pace possible for another four laps until you have completed a mile, keeping track of how long it takes you to complete.
 At the end of the mile, take your heart rate, note your time, and do a talk test.

 - As a note on checking your heart rate: if you have a fitness watch, you can simply note what it is at the end of your walk.
 However, it can also be done manually.
 When you are done with the mile:

 - Sit down and open up your phone’s stop watch.
 Find your pulse (Learn how with a video demonstration here), start the stopwatch and see how many beats take place in 15 seconds.
 Then take that number and multiply it by four to get your heart rate.